lnemsick-simp/pupmod-simp-libkv/Design.md

       cert_file:  "/path/to/server.crt"
       key_file:   "/path/to/server.key"

-  libkv::backend::file:
-     id: file
-     plugin: file
-     root_path: "/var/simp/libkv/file"

-  libkv::backend::alt_file:
-     id: alt_file
-     plugin: file
-     root_path: "/some/other/path"

   # Hash of backend configuration to be used to lookup the appropriate backend
   # to use in libkv functions.
+  #
-Each function has an optional options Hash
+  # Each function has an optional backend_options Hash parameter that will be
-  # parameter that will be deep merged with this Hash.
-If the merged Hash
+  # deep merged with this Hash.
-  # contains the key 'backend', it will specify which backend to use in the
+  # *  If the merged Hash contains the key 'backend', it will specify which
-  # 'backends' sub-Hash below.
-If the merged Hash does not contain the
+  #    backend to use in the 'backends' sub-Hash below.
+  # *  If the merged Hash does not contain the 'backend' key, the libkv function
-  # 'backend' key, the libkv function  will look for a backend whose name
+  #    will look for a backend whose name matches the calling Class, specific
-  # matches the calling Class, specific Define, or Define type.
-If no
+  #    Define, or Define type.
-  # match is found, it will use the 'default' backend.
+  # *  If no Class/Define match is found, it will use the 'default' backend.
   libkv::options:
     # global options
     environment: "%{server_facts.environment}"